Iceland: January 2000

 A liberal trade regime as well as structural reforms, disciplined macroeconomic policies, and a favourable environment have contributed in Iceland to increased investment and trade, low unemployment and strong growth.
 A new WTO report on the trade policies of Iceland states that Iceland is a prime example of the benefits of international specialization, having achieved high living standards through the deft exploitation of its fish and energy resources, while meeting many of its domestic needs via imports.

-Liberal trade regime in Iceland contributes to increased trade and strong growth Back to top
+Liberal trade regime in Iceland contributes to increased trade and strong growth

 The report notes, however, that high protection of certain activities such as agriculture remains in Iceland and that foreign investment restrictions still exist in key sectors such as energy and fisheries.
 Further liberalization, the report says, would help reduce remaining distortions and enhance competition in the domestic market.
 Undertaking this on an most-favoured-nation (MFN) basis and securing it in the WTO would prevent any over-reliance on the European Economic Area (EEA) market, and avoid trade or investment diversion.